 Attendance teams and sharing positive results

-When launching the district wide chronic absenteeism approach, Sirianni, the district’s outreach services coordinator, partnered with Count ME In to support building attendance teams at the elementary schools.
+When launching the district wide chronic absence approach, Sirianni, the district’s outreach services coordinator, partnered with Count ME In to support building attendance teams at the elementary schools.
 Each team met weekly, or biweekly, depending on the needs of the school.
 Comprising an administrator, school nurse, social worker or counselor, special ed teacher and several teachers to represent all grade levels, the teams became liaisons between the teachers and school administration.

 To boost teachers' confidence in the new approach, Sirianni and district staff created a slide show highlighting individual students who had improved attendance and made academic gains.
 The slides were shared during attendance team meetings at the schools.